- Directed By: Warren Beatty

 |Domestic Gross: $26,528,185||Overseas Gross: $2,674,699|

-Warren Beatty’s vicious political satire of campaign finance Bulworth was fully financed by FOX for $32 million.
+The budget for Bulworth was $32 million and Warren Beatty’s vicious political satire of campaign finance was fully financed by FOX.
 Beatty had the clout to keep the the project completely guarded in secrecy during production and it was not until January 1998 when the trailer dropped, that the public became aware he was even working on a new picture.
 FOX originally dated Bulworth for a wide release on May 15, 1998 but after market research indicated that awareness and interest in the movie was low, the studio pushed the wide bow back another week and decided to open the picture in NY/LA on the 15th.

 The additional week gave FOX more time to build interest in Bulworth and the studio also had trouble figuring out who to market the movie to, after test screenings produced extreme reactions.
 The movie scored better with 18 to 30 year olds, but Beatty was attracting more interest amongst older auds, but it was that demographic during testing that was offended by the movie’s vulgarity and put off by the rap soundtrack.
 Despite the built in controversy with this material, FOX was bullish on the movie and gave Bulworth its full marketing support.
 The studio stated that they expected Bulworth to generate strong word of mouth and play well over a long period.
 Hopes were that it would reach $50M at the domestic box office and sell more tickets than recent political satires Wag The Dog ($43M) and Primary Colors ($39M).